How to decorate a Fabergé inspired egg!

 Now it’s time to create a stand to display your egg and keep it from rolling around!

-You can use an everyday cardboard tube from paper towels or toilet tissue to create an egg stand.
+You can use an everyday cardboard roll to create an egg stand.

-Cut the paper tube open and cut a strip an inch wide from the top of the roll.
-Slide the two ends together to make the tube small enough for your egg to sit on top of and not fall inside.
+Cut the paper roll open and cut a strip an inch wide from the top of the roll.
+Slide the two ends together to make a roll that is small enough for your egg to sit on top of and not fall inside.
 Once you have the right size, staple the ends together.

 Decorate your egg stand any way you’d like.
 We simply wrapped our stand with ribbon and secured it with a staple.